gempesaw/writing/drafts/webdriver-ajax.md

 [default][], it will run for thirty seconds, sleeping one second between iterations.
 If at any point the block returns something true, it immediately returns that value as its result.
-Note that `wait_until` expects a block that is generally NON-blocking, so you'll want to set the appropriate timeout to a second or less.
+Note that `wait_until` expects a block that is generally NON-blocking, so if webdriver has an associated timeout, like the implicit wait timeout for finding elements, you'll want to set it to a second or less if you've increased it.

 You can also use wait_until to do have your test block until the element is visible, or some other boolean property: